This FAQ was compiled by TexasLawHelp from several sources, all of which are government agencies or nonpartisan nonprofit organizations.

 Can I wear a mask when I vote?

-According to the office of the Texas Secretary of State, poll workers can ask you to remove your face covering if they need to confirm your identity at the polls.
+Masks can be worn in polling locations, but they are not required.
+If you choose to wear a mask, poll workers can ask you to remove your face covering if they need to confirm your identity, according to the office of the Texas Secretary of State.
 You do not have to completely remove it.
 See Health Protocols for Voters.

 I am behind on child support.
 Can I vote?